strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .6
+* ENHANCEMENT: Reading for localization.
+* ENHANCEMENT: Added French translation.
+* BUG FIX: Fixed issues where the billing address fields or payment info fields wouldn't show up if you switched back to the default gateway after getting an error with PayPal.

 = .5.3 =
 * BUG FIX: Fixed bug where a second PayPal button was shown if the Pay by Check add-on was also active and there were errors on checkout submission.